Kageetai/kageetai.net/src/content/Blog/new blog, new stack.md

 - map file paths to a designated folder structure
 - … and other things I probably couldn't even think of yet

-So with all of this (and more) taken care of by the Envelope plugin, I could get back to the more fun part of making a website (at least to me): Working on the actual page and design!
+So with all of this (and more) taken care of by the Enveloppe plugin, I could get back to the more fun part of making a website (at least to me): Working on the actual page and design!
-I just set up Envelope plugin to push to my secondary public repository (after testing with another temporary repository) and started working on rendering these Markdown files with a framework of my choice.
+I just set up Enveloppe plugin to push to my secondary public repository (after testing with another temporary repository) and started working on rendering these Markdown files with a framework of my choice.
 For that kind of choice there are just as many options out there.
 I won't go over those here in detail, basically any frontend framework would do the job.
 I chose [Astro](https://astro.build/) for my purpose here, as it's suited well for static content like blogs and supports many modern web features and technologies.

 ## Building with Astro

-Setting up Astro for this project was as easy as following their basic quick-start guide and setting up Envelope to push the converted Markdown files to the correct source folder for Astro to find the files.
+Setting up Astro for this project was as easy as following their basic quick-start guide and setting up Enveloppe to push the converted Markdown files to the correct source folder for Astro to find the files.
 One trickier thing was to find the right format for internal links, to articles and attachments.
-The settings for Envelope allow a lot of different configurations there, which I had to align with what Astro would expect to parse internally.
+The settings for Enveloppe allow for extensive configuration, which I had to align with Astro's routing expectations.
 This was a bit trickier at first and I had to write some [short helper functions](https://github.com/Kageetai/kageetai.net/blob/main/src/content/config.ts#L31) to help parse the links, especially to retrieve image banners to render for each post.
 The main part of that happens inside the standard Astro configuration, where I am fetching the Markdown files and parsing them into blog posts, while also making sure titles and images are parsed and generated.
 If curious, the code is here:

 [kageetai.net/src/content/config.ts at main · Kageetai/kageetai.net](https://github.com/Kageetai/kageetai.net/blob/main/src/content/config.ts#L31-L63)